 Summertime means twenties time as The Great Gatsby themed parties across the country are being held at old mansions, historical parks, and personal homes.
 For inspiration, most people turned to the 1974 The Great Gatsby movie starring Robert Redford as Jay Gatsby.
 His high-class white summer suit stands out as one of the handsomest movie costumes ever worn.
 It’s no wonder every summer I receive a similar email to this one asking how to dress like Robert Redford in The Great Gatsby:

 Would businessmen or politicians wear the white summer suits later than the summer months?
 Perhaps into September?
 I was thinking of going with a version of one of Robert Redford’s white suits from the Great Gatsby.
 Any suggestions on groups that already have suit packages together and available? – Lance

-Answer: Yes it is proper to wear white suits in early fall.
-If you were of higher class you could afford the more comfortable summer suits in light colors.
-Even in summer most suits in the 1920′s were still wool which is what Robert Redford wore in the movie.
+Answer: Yes, it is proper to wear white suits in early fall.
+If you were of higher class, you could afford the more comfortable summer suits in light colors.
+Even in summer, most suits in the 1920s were still wool, which is what Robert Redford wore in the movie.
 He was wearing white as his symbol of class rather than weather driven.
-He was also a man who did not follow fashion rules so even if it was inappropriate to wear white after Labor day he would not have cared.
+He was also a man who did not follow fashion rules, so even if it was inappropriate to wear white after Labor day, he would not have cared.

 What Robert Redford / Jay Gatsby wore:

-To recreate the Gatsby look you can wear a plain white vest from a formal wear store which will probably be made of satin.
-You can also go with a natural, tan, or brown casual vest made of wool or linen for a bit more of middle class period correct look.
+To recreate the Gatsby look, you can wear a plain white vest from a formal wear store which will probably be made of satin.
+You can also go with a natural, tan, or brown casual vest made of wool or linen for a bit more of a middle class period correct look.
 Or you can just leave it out.
-While most twenties men wore three-piece suits the heat of the summer made it acceptable to go without a vest.
-Here are a few good choices for men’s two piece white suits (Click on the picture for more info on the retailer’s site) or shop here for more choices.:
+While most twenties men wore three-piece suits, the heat of the summer made it acceptable to go without a vest.
+Shop mens’ 1920s inspired suits.